GavrilStefan-Dorian/ATNN_2025/HW3/report.md

 Pretrained models include Resizing.
 (256 to be larger than 224x224 ).
 This was done to mimic ImageNet's standard preprocessing, as per this [article](https://www.pinecone.io/learn/series/image-search/imagenet/), to make sure the data is compatible with pretrained weights.

 Additionally, pretrained models have ColorJitter and RandomErasing.
-I did not attempt other configurations to achieve the desired accuracy in a more efficient timeframe.
+I did not attempt other augmentations to achieve the desired accuracy in a more efficient timeframe.
 These latter heavy augmentations could potentially be removed as their usefulness is not certain, rather just an inspiration from another [experiment](https://dev.to/amirali_soltanirad/8435-on-cifar-100-with-resnet-50-4j4b).